CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/050-configure-logging.md

 **Azure Application Insights**

-Add the key for the [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net) instance that you want to use.
+Add the key to the [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net) instance that you want to use.

 ```